1. Meet the Eligibility and Education Requirements to Sit for the CPA Exam

 3. Pay for the Uniform CPA Exam

-When NASBA receives confirmation from the board, they will send you a payment coupon to pay all examination fees.
-First-time applicants are required to pay both an application fee of $100 and an examination fee per exam of $226.15.
-Re-examination applicants (re-takes for failed sections) will pay a registration fee of $50 and the same examination fee of $226.15.
-Once payment is received, NASBA will issue your Notice to Schedule (NTS) for the exam.
+Pay all fees at the time of application to NASBA.
+First-time applicants are required to pay both an education evaluation application fee of $90 and an examination fee per exam of $344.80.
+Re-examination applicants (re-takes for failed sections) will need to pay the same examination fee of $344.80.

 4. Notice to Schedule (NTS)